MSIA/2021-msia423-Jiang-Junpeng-project/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
+│
 ├── reference/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project │   ├── s3.py                         <- Module used to upload file to s3.
-│   ├── create_dy.py                  <- Module used to create local/RDS databases.
+│   ├── create_db.py                  <- Module used to create local/RDS databases.
+│   ├── model.py                      <- Module that contains functions for modeling
+│   ├── s3.py                         <- Module that contains functions to interact with s3 bucket
 ├── test/                             <- Files necessary for running model tests (see documentation below) │
 ├── app.py                            <- Flask wrapper for running the model
 ├── run.py                            <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt                  <- Python package dependencies
-├── Dockerfile                        <- Dockerfile used to build docker
+├── Dockerfile                        <- Dockerfile used to build docker ├── Makefile                          <- Makefile for running the repository ├── .gitignore                        <- .gitignore
 ```